 While all the Thanksgiving celebrations are revealing, touching and funny, all eyes are on Canola’s Friendsgiving, an event that takes place in a house whose eye-popping kitchen takes center stage.

-The scene at Canola’s house opens in the kitchen where Lawrence foolishly takes on the task of fixing the leaky faucet that will later have disastrous results.
-It’s also where drunken Friendsgiving guest Nikki (Robin Thede) informs him Canola doesn’t view him seriously, a piece of information that sets up an epic shot of a tense exchange between Lawrence and Canola across the divide of a kitchen island.
+The scene at Condola’s house opens in the kitchen where Lawrence foolishly takes on the task of fixing the leaky faucet that will later have disastrous results.
+It’s also where drunken Friendsgiving guest Nikki (Robin Thede) informs him Condola doesn’t view him seriously, a piece of information that sets up an epic shot of a tense exchange between Lawrence and Condola across the divide of a kitchen island.

 The shot has been widely discussed not only because it’s gorgeously shot, but also because it’s rich for analysis.
 In addition to the space between the characters, Lawrence has been stripped of his fancy shirt and is once again wearing the white t-shirt he was in before he invited himself to the party.
 Looking defeated as he leans back against a counter worthy of an Architectural Digest photo shoot, suddenly Lawrence looks out of place.